 You wouldn’t expect to have abdominal or pelvic surgery and not experience a few weeks of discomfort.
-However, if you’re still in pain three months after your operation, you should consult with pain management specialists Jay Shah, MD, and Jeffrey Deygoo, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey.
+However, if you’re still in pain three months after your operation, you should consult with pain management specialist Jay Shah, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey.
 They have considerable experience in diagnosing and treating chronic pain after abdominal/pelvic surgery and using advanced technologies like spinal cord and dorsal root ganglion stimulation to resolve chronic nerve pain.
 Call SamWell Institute for Pain Management today or schedule an appointment online.

 If you undergo any type of surgery, you can expect to be in pain afterward.
 Your level of discomfort depends on many factors, including the kind of operation you’ve had and on what part of your body, as well as your underlying condition.

 Open surgery involves cutting through skin and muscle to reach the tissues that need repair, which can cause significant trauma and higher levels of postoperative pain.
 A minimally invasive procedure causes less damage, but some pain is inevitable.

 Pain after minimally invasive surgery might last only a few weeks, sometimes even less.
 For more major surgeries, pain could last several months.
 If you’re still suffering significant pain three months after abdominal/pelvic surgery, you should contact SamWell Institute for Pain Management.

 Very often, it’s not clear why you’re experiencing chronic pain after abdominal/pelvic surgery, but there are some known causes.